ppy/osu-wiki/wiki/Tournaments/UKCC/12/en.md

 - Players have 90 seconds to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing team.
 - Failed scores will count.
-- Tiebreakers are FreeMod, however NoMod can be used.
+- Tiebreakers are Free Mod, however No Mod can be used.